walkerjeffd/aktempviz/README.md

 policy: AmazonECSTaskExecutionRolePolicy
 ```

-Create an IAM role for the job that includes S3 access.
+Create an IAM role for the job that includes S3 and SNS access.

 ```yml
 name: aktempviz-job